Psychedelic/DIP721/spec.md

 Approvals given by the `approve` function are independent from approvals given by the `setApprovalForAll`.

-If the approval goes through, returns a `Nat` that represents the CAP History transaction ID that can be used at the `transaction` method.
+If the approval goes through, returns a `nat` that represents the CAP History transaction ID that can be used at the `transaction` method.

 ```
 approve : (principal, nat) -> (variant { Ok : nat; Err : NftError });